Elderly Depression During the Holidays

 Although we like to think of the holidays as a joyous time of year, not everyone feels that way.
 It can be a depressing and lonely time for seniors — especially for seniors who are separated from their loved ones.
 In addition, some seniors might be reminded of lost friends or family members or for the first time find themselves spending the holidays without their significant other.
 These losses bring on a lot of strong emotions and can be difficult to face alone.

 So, what can you do as a loved one of a senior who might be having a difficult time coping during the holidays?
-Here are suggestions for alleviating this lonely time for seniors.
+Here are some tips for reducing elderly depression during the holidays in New York.

 1. Really listen to your senior loved one when they want to talk.

 When your loved one talks, listen.
 Encourage them to express what they are feeling about the holidays, good or bad.
 If possible, just check in with them daily either by stopping by, calling or even using Skype to see how they are doing and to be there for them if they need to talk.
 Often, seniors just want to know that someone cares about them and that they are not alone.

 Seniors often get depressed because they feel they cannot participate in holiday planning the way they used to.
 If you are planning a holiday celebration, let them know they are a big part of that celebration.
 Ask for their advice or help to prepare for the event.
 Even something as simple as asking them for a recipe can make them feel included in the process.
 Most importantly, remind them how much they are loved by everyone in the family.

 3. Spend quality time with them.

 Quality time with your loved ones is important all year long, but especially during the holidays.
 It can be a great remedy for seasonal depression in the elderly.
 Look at old holiday pictures, cards or videos with them.
 Leave them somewhere visible and accessible so your loved one can take a walk down memory lane when they are alone.
 Ask to hear their memories of the season or stop by to watch some favorite holiday movies.